emanuelepaciolla/universit-/README.md

 # universita
-An exaple of a Spring Boot application for a univerisity project A sample usage of Controller - Service - Repository composition Centralized exeption handling with @RestControllerAdvice Usage of h2 in memory database
+<p> An exaple of a Spring Boot application for a univerisity project <p>
+A sample usage of Controller - Service - Repository composition <p>
+Centralized exeption handling with @RestControllerAdvice <p>
+Usage of h2 in memory database <p>

-Basic Docker file
+Basic Docker file <p>
-Avoiding boilopolerate coding with RestTemplateHelper class
+Avoiding boilerplate coding with RestTemplateHelper class